KarryonDesigns/DnDDiceRoller/README.md

 d20
 d100

-It also allows for positive and negative modifiers and displays the total roll.
+It also allows for positive and negative modifiers and displays the total roll as well as logs it to a text file for later review.

 ------------------------------------
 ChangeLog: